CodeSnap-ORG/editor/packages/vm/docs/extensions.md

                     // placeholders.
 Argument placeholders should be in [MACRO_CASE] and
                     // must be [ENCLOSED_WITHIN_SQUARE_BRACKETS].
                     text: formatMessage({
-                        id: 'myReporter',
+                        id: "myReporter",
-                        defaultMessage: 'letter [LETTER_NUM] of [TEXT]',
+                        defaultMessage: "letter [LETTER_NUM] of [TEXT]",
-                        description: 'Label on the "myReporter" block'
+                        description: 'Label on the "myReporter" block',
                     }),

                     // Required: describe each argument.